API java : CertPathValidator

 A class for validating certification paths (also known as certificate chains).

-This class uses a provider-based architecture, as described in the Java Cryptography Architecture.
+This class uses a provider-based architecture.
 To create a CertPathValidator, call one of the static getInstance methods, passing in the algorithm name of the CertPathValidator desired and optionally the name of the provider desired.

 Once a CertPathValidator object has been created, it can be used to validate certification paths by calling the validate method and passing it the CertPath to be validated and an algorithm-specific set of parameters.
 If successful, the result is returned in an object that implements the CertPathValidatorResult interface.